nextstrain/measles/README.md

 - **Nomenclature**: The nomenclature used in this build to designate clade names is determined by the Global Measles and Rubella Laboratory Network.
 - **Subsampling**: This build incorporates all known sequences from Washington State, XX additional sequences from North America and XX additional samples of global origin.
 - **Root selection**: The root sequence is not specified, but inferred by `augur ancestral`.
-- **Reference selection**: Ichinose B95a strain (Genbank accession #NC_001498) was the reference for full genome and N450 trees.
+- **Reference selection**: Ichinose B95a strain (Genbank accession #NC_001498) was the reference for full genome and N450 alignments.
-- **Inclusion/Exclusion**: Strains isolated from subacute sclerosing panencephalitis (SSPE) cases are excluded, as they contain hypermutations that prevent strain designation, do not shed typically, making them very atypical isolates overall.
+- **Inclusion/Exclusion**: Strains isolated from subacute sclerosing panencephalitis (SSPE) cases are excluded, as they contain hypermutations that prevent strain designation, and do not shed typically, making them very atypical isolates overall.
 Vaccine reference strains (A- genotypes) are force-included following all other subsampling procedures.

 ## Getting Started
 *(Provide any context new users should know before using this project.)
 Some high-level features and capabilities specific to this build include:*